CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 4. Inside this block, add a `set the text content to` block

-5. Set the value of the text in this element to `"pink"` ( or any other colour you like )
+5. Set the value of the text in this element to pink ( or any other colour you like )

 6. Click "run" to check the text content has changed.